M-Hamza-Hassaan/NodeCode/README.md

 # CodeNode

-In this repo, I have recorded the code that I practiced to learn Node.js/ Exu.
+In this repo, I have recorded the code that I practiced to learn Node.js.

 I hope everyone will benefit from this repo.

 ## How to Use It

-Get to the Specific Day.

 Make a new folder.